 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are prescribed to residents suffering from anxiety or depression.
+This tells you the percentage of patients given antianxiety medications.
+Antianxiety drugs are administered to residents suffering from depression or anxiety.

 Managing Depression Among Residents